May 1-July 15 –Primary nesting season for Missouri. No maintenance (mowing, spraying, burning or disking) on CRP acreage.

 May 25 – Memorial Day holiday.
 FSA offices are closed.

-March 31 – Final availability date for 2014 Marketing Assistance Loans (MALs) and Loan Deficiency Payments (LDPs) for small grains and honey.
+May 31 – Final availability date for 2014 Marketing Assistance Loans & LDPs for feed grains, upland cotton, soybeans & minor oilseeds.

 Reports of Failed Acreage must be filed with the County Office before disposition of the crop.

 Reports of Prevented Planting Acreage must be filed with the County Office no later than 15 calendar days after the final planting date for that county.

 Our primary mission at FSA is to help Missouri farmers and ranchers secure the greatest possible benefit from programs such as farm loans, commodity price support, disaster relief, conservation, food aid or other available resources.

 FSA employees are dedicated to improving the economic stability of Missouri agriculture one family at a time, and insuring that rural Missouri remains a great place to raise the next generation of Missourians.

 The hard working men and women of Missouri’s FSA county offices are at the forefront of our efforts and remain the primary contact for program participation.
 We encourage you to speak with the staff at your local office on how we can be of service.
 Our user friendly web site can help you learn more about FSA programs and services and help you locate your local FSA Service Center.

 You can reach the Missouri State FSA office at (573) 876-0925.